Gamer Koala

 7. Aladdin

-Developer: Virgin Games
+Virgin Games

 Aladdin is a platforming masterpiece that brought Disney’s animated film to life on the Genesis.
-Truly one of the few video games based on a movie that lived up to it’s name.
+Truly one of the few video games based on a movie that lived up to its name.
 Players took control of Aladdin as he navigated through vibrant levels, defeated enemies, and used his acrobatic skills to overcome obstacles.

 With its fluid animations, stunning visuals, and tight controls, Aladdin captured the magic of the movie.
 It became a standout platformer on the Genesis.